Step 6. Summary and Clean Up¶

 In summary, data loading is performed in 2 steps:

-Stage the files containing the data to be loaded.
+Stage the data files to load.
 The files can be staged internally (in Snowflake) or in an external location.
 In this tutorial, you stage files in an internal stage.

-Copy data from the staged files into a target table.
-A running, active warehouse is required for this step.
-Also, to perform this step, you must have an existing table into which the data from the files will be loaded.
+Copy data from the staged files into an existing target table.
+A running warehouse is required for this step.

 Some key points to remember about loading CSV files: